Get News & Updates Directly To Your Inbox

 You must be enrolled in an HSA-qualified HDHP to contribute to an HSA.
 Even if you are no longer enrolled in a qualified HDHP, you can still use the funds to pay for qualified medical expenses.

 With an HSA, you set aside pre-tax money to fund the account.
-When you visit a doctor or go to a hospital that is in your network, you can pay the full cost of service from your HSA account until you reach your deductible.
+When you visit a doctor or go to a hospital in your network, you can pay the full cost of service from your HSA account until you reach your deductible.
 Once you meet your deductible, your HDHP kicks in and you can use your HSA to pay lower up-front costs.
 Always check to see which doctors are in your network.
 Use the Blue Cross and Blue Shield of Montana Provider Finder® before scheduling a visit to keep your costs down.
 You can still choose to see a doctor out of your network, but will pay a higher price.

-When you deposit money into your account, you get tax savings.
+When you deposit money into your HSA account, you get tax savings.
 Some employers even contribute funds to your HSA.
 If you don’t use all the money in your account by the end of the year, you can roll it over.
 Your HSA money grows from year-to-year and never expires.
 Plus, you get to keep all the interest.
 You can even take your money with you if you retire, change jobs or move to another city.

 While your money rolls over year to year, it could run out if you have a major medical expense and don’t have enough money in your HSA to cover it.
 Also, an HSA isn’t an emergency piggy bank.
 There are penalties if you use it to cover non-qualified medical expenses.

 Similar to an HSA, a flexible spending account is also a savings account.
-An FSA is funded with pre-tax dollars you can use to pay for qualified medical expenses.
-You can contribute funds to your FSA throughout your plan year without paying tax on that money.
+An FSA is funded with pre-tax dollars you can use to pay qualified medical expenses.
+You can add funds to your FSA throughout the plan year without paying tax on that money.
 The account can help cover copays, coinsurance, medical tests, vision, dental and prescription expenses.
 You can have an FSA with any health plan, including a PPO or HMO.
 If you want to have both an HSA and FSA, the FSA may only be used for limited purposes.

 Both are pre-tax savings accounts used to pay for your doctor, hospital visits, prescriptions and other medical expenses.
 You can contribute to them all year long, and your employer may contribute as well.
 You don’t have to open an HSA or FSA.
-They are just two options designed to help you save money and make the most of your health care dollars.
+They are just two options to help you save money and make the most of your health care dollars.

-Originally published 6/15/2016; Revised 2021, 2022
+Originally published 6/15/2016; Revised 2021, 2022, 2024

 Blue Cross and Blue Shield of Montana, a Division of Health Care Service Corporation,